OsamaKhanMarwat/DataDiary/Pivot Table/ReadMe.md

-# Transform Your Pivot Tables: 8 Design Tips to Impress Anyone :)
+# **Transform Your Pivot Tables: 8 Design Tips to Impress Anyone** :sparkles:

 Pivot tables are a powerful tool for data analysis, but let's be honest—Excel's default pivot tables often look bland and uninspiring.
-If you want your pivot tables to stand out and impress, follow these eight design tips:
+If you want your pivot tables to stand out and impress, follow these eight design tips! :thumbsup:

 ### 1) Clean Up Field Names: ###
 Remove prefixes like "Sum of" for clear, concise names.